-The board has appointed Mrs Deborah Page to replace The Hon.
-Robert Webster from 1 June 2020 as the Lead Independent Director, to act as Chair of the board in matters in which both Robert and Michael Millner are conflicted.
+Mrs Deborah Page is the Lead Independent Director, acting as Chair of the board in matters in which both Robert and Michael Millner are conflicted.
 This includes considering and making recommendations to the board when circumstances exist or proposals are received when the interests of WHSP may differ from the interests of Brickworks or other shareholders in Brickworks.